-Notice is hereby given that the 2017 Annual Meeting of Stockholders (the "Annual Meeting") of Hornbeck Offshore Services, Inc., a Delaware corporation (the "Company"), will be held on Thursday, June 15, 2017, at 9:00 a.m.
+Notice is hereby given that the 2018 Annual Meeting of Stockholders (the "Annual Meeting") of Hornbeck Offshore Services, Inc., a Delaware corporation (the "Company"), will be held on Thursday, June 21, 2018, at 9:00 a.m.
 Central Time, in the Company's corporate training room located at 103 Northpark Boulevard, Covington, Louisiana 70433, for the following purposes, as more fully described in the accompanying Proxy Statement:

-- 1. to elect three Class III directors to serve on the Company's Board of Directors for terms of three years or until their successors are duly elected and qualified or until the earlier of their death, resignation or removal; - 2. to ratify the reappointment of Ernst & Young LLP as the Company's independent registered public accountants and auditors for the fiscal year ending December 31, 2017; - 3. to consider a non-binding, advisory vote to approve the compensation of the Company's named executive officers; and - 4. to transact such other business as may properly come before the Annual Meeting and any postponement(s) or adjournment(s) thereof.
+- to elect two Class II directors to serve on the Company's Board of Directors for terms of three years or until their successors are duly elected and qualified or until the earlier of their death, resignation or removal; - 2. to ratify the reappointment of Ernst & Young LLP as the Company's independent registered public accountants and auditors for the fiscal year ending December 31, 2018; and - 3. to transact such other business as may properly come before the Annual Meeting and any postponement(s) or adjournment(s) thereof.